suhailc/ubuntu-nginx-php/README.md

 #c4-bootstrap

-A quick and lightweight configuration tool to build servers (cloud or real) to a consistent install level, provided by channel4.com.
+This project is a lightweight framework for configuring, administrating and building servers consistently at the install level.
+It is designed for both the cloud and 'real' hardware.
+It is currently actively developed and maintained by channel4.com.

 ##Concept

+c4-bootstrap is designed to aid repeatable deployment of physical and cloud servers.
+It uses the concept of "infrastructure as code", allowing the use of git to version control entire deployment strategies.

-c4-bootstrap is designed to help you deploy repeatable physical or cloud servers using git as version control.
-When you build systems by hand there are normally three main stages.
-You start by installing the base packages, you then copy your files to the server and finally you tweak your config files.
+Building and deploying systems manually can be construed in three main stages.
+These are namely; a) installing the base packages, b) copying core files to the server and c) tweaking the relevenet configuration files.

+###Core components

-To replicate this we've developed the lightweight configuration package which consists of _scripts/pre.d_ which installs your base packages, the _files/_ directory which mimics the root of your server (For ease of use you should consider _files/_ as a mirror image of your _/_ directory) and is copied onto the system after _pre.d_ is run then the _scripts/post.d_ which you can use to configure your system.
+To replicate this we've developed a lightweight configuration package which consists of several components.

+i) _scripts/pre.d_ which installs your base packages. ii) A _files/_ directory which mimics the server root.
+(For ease of use you should consider _files/_ as a mirror image of your _/_ directory).
+It is copied onto the system after _pre.d_. iii) _scripts/post.d_ which is essentially the configuration stage; it is constituted of scripts which run after stages i. and ii, and configure the environment.

+###Additional components

-We also provide a script called _repack.sh_, which enables you to pull changes you've made on your system back into the git repo to store for a later date.
-One thing you should note that if you install extra packages on your system via a package manager such as apt-get you need to update your install scripts in _scripts/pre.d_ so that when you rebuild a system all the requirements are there.
+Additional to the above, we provide _repack.sh_.
+This script enables changes made on the system to be pulled back into the git repo to store for a later date.

+N.b. if extra packages are installed on the system via a package manager such as apt-get, the install scripts in _scripts/pre.d_ will need to be updated to reflect this so that all the requirements are present on system rebuild.

 ##Sub Projects

-The main c4-bootstrap project is designed to be the basis for many sub projects that are far more complex.
+The main c4-bootstrap project is designed to be the core framework for other sub-projects to extend.
 The core scripts can be reused and tracked by forking this project and we do accept pull requests for new features and bug fixes!
 If you have an interesting system build using c4-bootstrap please let us know and we'll list them on the wiki.

 ##Requirements